 Behavior therapy to stop straining during bowel movements

-Surgical procedures used to treat rectal ulcer include:
+Surgical procedures used to treat solitary rectal ulcer syndrome include:

 - Rectal prolapse surgery.
-If you have a rectal prolapse that's causing rectal ulcer, your doctor may recommend a rectopexy procedure.
-Rectopexy secures the rectum in its anatomically correct position with stitches.
+If you have a rectal prolapse that's causing symptoms, your doctor may recommend a rectopexy procedure.
+Rectopexy secures the rectum in its anatomically correct position.